iftechfoundation/twine-cookbook/fairmath/snowman/snowman_fairmath.md

 ## Summary

 "Fairmath System" demonstrates how to re-create the Fairmath system found [in ChoiceScript](http://choicescriptdev.wikia.com/wiki/Arithmetic_operators#Fairmath).
-Based on a percentage operation, addition and subtraction changes the value by a percentage as the difference between the original and adjusted value.
+Based on a percentage operation, increase and decrease changes the value by a percentage as the difference between the original and adjusted value.

-This example uses functions *addition()* and *subtraction()* and the [Underscore template functionality](http://underscorejs.org/#template) to define, use, and show the values of the functions.
+This example uses functions *increase()* and *decrease()* and the [Underscore template functionality](http://underscorejs.org/#template) to define, use, and show the values of the functions.

 ## Live Example